mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 The codes are implemented with **GPUs distribution** using **data parallelization** and **model parallelization**.
 The models also benefit of the *mixed precsion* technique (https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html) Mixed precision allows to accelerate the training of DL models on GPUs with computing capability >= 7.0.
 The tensorflow implementation also benefits of the Accelerated Linear Algebra (XLA) (https://www.tensorflow.org/xla).
 Both Tensorflow and Pytorch have been implemented using custom training implentation.

-**Tensorflow**: the scripts are located in the folder tf2.2.
+**2.2.1 Tensorflow**: the scripts are located in the folder tf2.2.
 There are three different implentation of the training/validation:

 1) *training_data_parallelization.py*: distributed training implemented with data parallelization technique.
 Please run: